+and a manufacture of the second of the second se i

 support a non-payout resolution strategy.
 Re-

 payment of a particular member's funds will be

 guaranteed in terms of another agreement between

 the member and the SARB.

-Fund adjustments, non-payment, and re enavment
+Fund adjustments, non-payment, and re epayment

 19. The loan must be maintained for as long as a bank Х

 remains a member of the Corporation or until no

 longer required by the Corporation.

-20. If a member fails to pay its loan adjustments to the X
+20. If a member fails to pay its loan adjustments to the Х

 Corporation within 30 days after the Corporation

 issued a statement, it will be considered as non-

 compliance with the provisions of the standard.

-21. The Corporation will gradually repay a loan granted X
+21. The Corporation will gradually repay a loan granted Х

 by a member to the Corporation for its fund liquidity

 contribution in line with the build-up of the DIF and

 in accordance with the terms specified in the

 contractual loan agreement.

-00 V
+X

 22. The loan must be repaid by the Corporation, Х

 gradually or in full, at the earlier of:

 i. a decision by the board to repay the loan

 when the DIF's own funds, collected as

 deposit insurance premiums as envisaged

 in section 166BG of the FSRA and income

 on the investments made with the money of

 the DIF, has built up sufficiently; or

 ii. a member bank's registration as a bank is

 cancelled for any reason, in accordance

 with the provisions of the Banks Act 94 of

 1990.

 (Consultation comments:

 • Typically, a loan will have a firm

 maturity/repayment date or at least an

 annual repricing date.

 Clarification/tweaking is necessary in that

 the loan should have some termination date

 with renewal options.

-Where a bank ceases to be a member, the
+• Where a bank ceases to be a member, the

 loan becomes immediately due and

-21 211 11 mms and 31 4 mm
+-

-and the section of th payable as long as no covered deposits remain.))
-23. The Corporation may, at any stage, repay the loan X when the DIF's own funds, collected as deposit insurance premiums as envisaged in section 166BG of the FSRA and income on the investments made with the money of the DIF, has built up sufficiently.
-Inability to comply 0.4 V 24.
-If a member fails to comply with the provisions of Χ section 166BH(1) of the FSRA or is unable to comply with any such provision or the standard, it must, in writing, report its failure or inability to the Corporation and the Prudential Authority, stating the reasons for such failure or inability and request more time to become compliant.
-25. The Prudential Authority may, with the concurrence X of the Corporation and in accordance with section 279 of the FSRA, afford the bank more time to comply with the relevant requirements, subject to conditions specified by the Corporation. , , , , 26.
-The Prudential Authority may, with the concurrence Х of the Corporation, and in accordance with section 281 of the FSRA, exempt the member from complying with section 166BH(1) of the FSRA's requirement to maintain a minimum amount in the account of the DIF in respect of a particular reporting period.
-27. When a member continually fails to comply with the Х requirements of the standard, the Corporation may consider imposing an administrative penalty on the bank, through the Prudential Authority, in accordance with section 167 of the FSRA. assidance was section for or the Form.
+payable as long as no covered deposits remain.))
+23. The Corporation may, at any stage, repay the loan Х when the DIF's own funds, collected as deposit insurance premiums as envisaged in section 166BG of the FSRA and income on the investments made with the money of the DIF, has built up sufficiently.
+Inability to comply 24.
+If a member fails to comply with the provisions of Х T section 166BH(1) of the FSRA or is unable to comply with any such provision or the standard, it must, in writing, report its failure or inability to the Corporation and the Prudential Authority, stating the reasons for such failure or inability and request more time to become compliant.
+25. The Prudential Authority may, with the concurrence Х of the Corporation and in accordance with ance with section 279 of the FSRA, afford the bank more time to comply with the relevant requirements, subject to conditions specified by the Corporation.
+26. The Prudential Authority may, with the concurrence Х of the Corporation, and in accordance with section 281 of the FSRA, exempt the member from complying with section 166BH(1) of the FSRA's 5 requirement to maintain a minimum amount in the account of the DIF in respect of a particular reporting period.
+27. When a member continually fails to comply with the Х requirements of the standard, the Corporation may consider imposing an administrative penalty on the bank, through the Prudential Authority, in accordance with section 167 of the FSRA.

 Additional conditions to include because of consultation with banks 28.
-Arrear interest payable by the Corporation where repayment is not made in terms of the agreement or where the bank returned its banking license and the amount due from the Corporation is not received on time.
-X
+Arrear interest payable by the Corporation where Х repayment is not made in terms of the agreement or where the bank returned its banking license and the amount due from the Corporation is not received on time.